Jonny Lomax: St Helens

 On 9 October 2021, Lomax played for St. Helens in their 2021 Super League Grand Final victory over Catalans Dragons.
 Lomax set up the winning try in the second half of the final after he put a short kick through for teammate Kevin Naiqama to score.

 In round 18 of the 2022 Super League season, Lomax scored the winning try for St Helens with only one minute remaining as the club defeated Wigan 20-18 at Magic Weekend.

 On 24 September 2022, Lomax played in St Helens 2022 Super League Grand Final victory over Leeds and was awarded the Harry Sunderland Trophy as man of the match.

 On 18 February 2023, Lomax played in St Helens 13-12 upset victory over Penrith in the 2023 World Club Challenge.

 Lomax played 29 games for St Helens in the 2023 Super League season as the club finished third on the table.
 Lomax played in St Helens narrow loss against the Catalans Dragons in the semi-final which ended St Helens four-year dominance of the competition.

 In round 9 of the 2024 Super League season, Lomax kicked the winning drop goal for St Helens as they won 13-12 over Huddersfield with less than a minute remaining.

 Lomax played 22 matches for St Helens in the 2024 Super League season which saw the club finish sixth on the table.
 He played in St Helens golden point extra-time playoff loss against Warrington.

 Lomax played 26 games for St Helens in the 2025 Super League season including the clubs semi-final loss against Hull Kingston Rovers.

+In round 2 of the 2026 Super League season, Lomax was taken off within the first five minutes during St Helens narrow win over Leigh.
+It was later revealed that Lomax had dislocated his wrist and would be out for an extended period.
+He required surgery to fix a fractured jaw he suffered in round 14's defeat against Warrington.
+In his last match on 11 September 2026, before retirement, he scored two tries and kicked one goal against Hull Kingston Rovers.
+In August 2026, Lomax announced that he would be retiring at the end of the season.